octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 #### Example Vote

 Let's consider a very simple _Vote_ smart contract that handles a voting process.
-The _Vote_ smart contract allows anyone to vote for a candidate (we consider candidate are registered and their number of votes is initialized to zero).
+The _Vote_ smart contract allows anyone to vote for a candidate (we consider that candidates are registered and their number of votes is initialized to zero).

 When someone invoke the smart contract, one must indicate the candidate.
-If the candidate is registered the its corresponding number of votes is incremented.
+If the candidate is registered then its corresponding number of votes is incremented.

 Here is the code of the smart contract:
 ```